GICDM: Mitigating Hubness for Reliable Distance-Based Generative Model Evaluation: GICDM

-ICDM operates by iteratively applying a popularity penalty: it expands the space around points in high-density regions (i.e. those with small $\mu_i$, which receive large $\delta_i$), making them harder to reach, and contracts the space around points in low-density regions (large $\mu_i$, small $\delta_i$), making them easier to reach.
-This process is repeated until the average neighbor distance is nearly equal for all points.
+ICDM iteratively applies a popularity penalty: it expands the space around points in relatively high-density regions (those with small $\mu_i$, which receive large $\delta_i$), making them harder to reach, and contracts the space around points in relatively low-density regions (i.e. large $\mu_i$, small $\delta_i$), making them easier to reach.
+This process repeats until the average neighbor distance is nearly equal for all points.

-\begin{proposition} Let where $V_d$ is the volume of the unit ball in dimension $d$.
-Then, $\hat{p}_{\mu, K}(x_i)$ is a local density estimator. \end{proposition} \begin{proof} Let $\hat{p}_{\text{KNN}}$ denote the $K$-nearest neighbor density estimator and $p$ the true density.
-By the definition of KNN density estimation \cite{loftsgaarden1965nonparametric}:

-where $\NND_K(x_i)$ is the distance from $x_i$ to its $K$-th nearest neighbor, $N$ is the number of samples, and $V_d$ is the volume of the unit ball in $d$ dimensions.